 Can I Pair Massaged Kale Salad with Another Cheese?

 Yes, you’re welcome to use another cheese if you don’t have goat cheese on hand.
 Kale pairs especially well with cheeses like Parmesan and cheddar.
+Feta might also be a nice choice for this salad.

 Tips for Making the Best Kale Salad